Iraq ramps up LNG import projects after US ends Iran waiver

 The LNG terminal is scheduled to be operational in 2026.

-In the meantime, Shaddad, quoted by the official Iraqi news agency on Sunday, said a portable offshore terminal would receive gas from a Gulf country to make up for the loss of Iranian supplies.
+In the meantime, Shaddad, quoted by the official Iraqi news agency on Sunday, said the portable offshore terminal would receive gas from a Gulf country to make up for the loss of Iranian supplies.

-Iraq, the second-largest Opec producer after Saudi Arabia, needs oil and gas to operate its power facilities, but it struggles to generate enough electricity as a result of inefficiencies in production and transmission.
+Iraq, the second-largest Opec producer after Saudi Arabia, needs oil and gas to operate its power facilities, but struggles to generate enough electricity as a result of inefficiencies in production and transmission.

-The country has the fifth-largest natural gas resource in the Middle East and produces more than 3.1 billion cubic feet per day (cfpd), but it flares 40 to 50 percent of its output because of a lack of infrastructure for gas capture and processing.
+The country has the fifth-largest natural gas reserves in the Middle East and produces more than 3.1 billion cubic feet per day (cfpd), but it flares 40 to 50 percent of its output because of a lack of infrastructure for gas capture and processing.

 Under the US sanctions waiver, Iraq has been able to import around 40 percent of its energy needs from Iran – around 10 gigawatts – although the quantity has fallen below 2 GW in recent months.